MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

    ![Distribute desktop flow run on gateway cluster.](../media/run-desktop-flow/gw_cluster.png "Distribute desktop flows run on gateway cluster")

 >[!NOTE]
->In some rare cases, it may take up to 10 minutes for this setting to be effective and for our services to start load balancing runs accross cluster members.
+>In rare cases, it can take up to 10 minutes for this setting to be effective and for load balancing runs to begin accross cluster members.

 >[!IMPORTANT]
 >If you are using local Windows accounts, all machines in the cluster must have the same local account with the same password.
 Use these credentials when you create the desktop flows connection.